 The photos shown here are not intended to illustrate my meddling but rather the reality of what a little bit of attention and help can mean to those who don’t have the means.

-Very impressive images. my series is a tribute to Eugene Smith and to all the children of Cambodia in need.
+This series is my tribute to Eugene Smith and to all the children of Cambodia in need.

-Now at the end of 2020 I relive the moments and re examine the images with more distance to reflect.
+Now at the end of 2021 I relive the moments and re examine the images with more distance to reflect.
 Back then I was always moving forward and on to the next thing.
-This photo story was very real and profound, even more so today to me.
+This photo story was very real and profound experience, even more so today.

 Emotionally it was great to see the boy named Trin Tray a few weeks after the surgery walking, running around and watching other children busy.